+C-1/C-3: Provider Specifications for Service

 Service Type: Statutory Service Service Name: Supports Coordination

-Agency
+Provider Category: Agency Provider Type:

-Provider T Гуре:

-Supports C Coordination Organization
+Supports Coordination Organization

-Provider Q Qualifications
+Provider Qualifications

-Licens sse (specify):

-Certifi ficate (specify):
+License (specify):

-Other r Standard (specify):
+Certificate (specify):

-Supports Coordination Organizations (SCO) must meet the following standards during the initial and ongoing qualification process regardless of service location:
+Supports Coordination Organizations (SCO) must meet the following standards during the initial and ongoing qualification process:

 - 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
-Annually submit to ODP the most recent financial statement that has been audited by an independent Certified Public Accountant. - 3.
-Have a signed ODP Provider Agreement on file with ODP. - 4.
-Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 4.
 Function as a conflict-free entity.
 A conflict-free SCO, for purposes of this service definition, is an agency that does not have a fiduciary relationship with an agency providing direct services in the Adult Autism Waiver.
 An SCO may become an Organized Health Care Delivery System (OHCDS) for any vendor service authorized in the participant's service plan.
 A participant's SCO may not own or operate providers of vendor services with which it is acting as an OHCDS.
 SCOs must enroll and qualify as an OHCDS and comply with all requirements regarding OHCDS in Appendix I-3-g-ii of the current approved waiver, as well as 55 Pa.
-Code § 6100.803. - 6.
-Have conflict of interest disclosure statements that address unbiased decision making by the SCO, managers and staff. - 7.
-Have current State motor vehicle registration and inspection for all vehicles owned, leased, or hired and used as a component of the Supports Coordination service. - 8.
-Have automobile insurance for all automobiles owned, leased, or hired and used as a component of the Supports Coordination service. - 9.
-Have Commercial General Liability Insurance or provide evidence of self-insurance as specified by insurance standards. - 10.
-Have Workers' Compensation Insurance in accordance with state law. - 11.
-Have sufficient SCO personnel to carry out all functions to operate. - 12.
-Have the ability to utilize ODP's Information System to document and perform Supports Coordination activities. - 13.
-Cooperate with and assist, as needed, ODP and any state and federal agency charged with the duty of identifying, investigating, sanctioning, or prosecuting Medicaid fraud and abuse. - 14.
-Cooperate with Health Care Quality Units, independent monitoring teams, and other external monitoring conducted by ODP's designees. - 15.
-Comply with HIPAA. - 16.
+Code § 6100.803. - 5.
+Have conflict of interest disclosure statements that address unbiased decision making by the SCO, managers and staff. - 6.
+Have current State motor vehicle registration and inspection for all vehicles owned, leased, or hired and used as a component of the Supports Coordination service. - 7.
+Have automobile insurance for all automobiles owned, leased, or hired and used as a component of the Supports Coordination service. - 8.
+Have Commercial General Liability Insurance or provide evidence of self-insurance as specified by insurance standards. - 9.
+Have Workers' Compensation Insurance in accordance with state law. - 10.
+Have sufficient SCO personnel to carry out all functions to operate. - 11.
+Have the ability to utilize ODP's Information System to document and perform Supports Coordination activities. - 12.
+Cooperate with and assist, as needed, ODP and any state and federal agency charged with the duty of identifying, investigating, sanctioning, or prosecuting Medicaid fraud and abuse. - 13.
+Cooperate with Health Care Quality Units, independent monitoring teams, and other external monitoring conducted by ODP's designees. - 14.
+Comply with HIPAA. - 15.
 Comply with Department standards related to SCO qualification and enrollment.

-Minimum Qualifications for Supports Coordinators regardless of where services are rendered:
+Minimum Qualifications for Supports Coordinators: